Article

 • Custom loaders.
 PyTorch makes creating custom data loaders for your specific needs easy.

 • Numerous machine learning models.
-It also provides a suite of pre-trained models that can help with various machine learning tasks, including Image 6, natural-language processing, and time series forecasting.
+It also provides a suite of pre-trained models that can help with various machine learning tasks, including computer vision, natural language processing (NLP), and time series forecasting.

 • Self-driving cars.
 Many leading companies in the autonomous driving industry use PyTorch when developing self-learning models for self-driving cars.